-In case of MLT program closure, the Barton MLT Program has a "teach out" plan so you won't be stranded.
+In case of MLT program closure, the Barton MLT Program has a "teach out" plan for your degree completion and you will be able to complete your degree.
+See appendix.

 Mission and Goals

 Barton Community College Medical Laboratory Technology Program's mission, in support of the greater vision of the college is to provide medical laboratory training at the Associate Science Degree level to help meet the staffing needs of laboratories.